waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned
 - Hallucination Prevention: Always explicitly verify Map ID and object coordinates from the Game State Information block before making assertions or reports.
 - Quest Logic: The Flower Shop Teacher in Goldenrod won't provide the Squirtbottle until her sister (the Lass on Route 36) has been spoken to, even after defeating Whitney.
-- GNEISS (Geodude) grew to Lv 23 during this battle.
+- GNEISS (Geodude) grew to Lv 23 during the battle with Psychic Mark.
+- Psychic Mark defeated on Turn 4331.
+Gains: ¥480.
+- Arnie (Bug Catcher) called about rare Ditto on Route 35.